bizz84/SwiftyStoreKit/README.md

 }
 ```

+**NOTE**:
-**NOTE**: SwiftyStoreKit does not persist in app purchases data locally.
+The framework provides a simple block based API with robust error handling on top of the existing StoreKit framework.
+It does **NOT** persist in app purchases data locally.
 It is up to clients to do this with a storage solution of choice (i.e. NSUserDefaults, CoreData, Keychain).

 ## Installation
 SwiftyStoreKit can be installed as a Cocoapod and builds as a Swift framework.
 To install, include this in your Podfile.